manolo4000/java-assignment/README.md

     then select **Maven > Existing Maven Projects** and click "Next"

-    in the "Root Directory" browse into the project folder, open it an the click on "Finish"
+    in the "Root Directory" browse into the project folder, open it an then click on "Finish"

     **4.2.2 Run the project**